alekLukanen/CyberSecurityClass_cookiesProject/README.md

 ```
 make build_env
 ```
-and then run
+from the repositories base directory and then run
 ```
 source env/bin/activate
 ```
-to activate your new virtual environment.
+to activate the virtual environment.
 Now we can boot the server with
 ```
 python website/manage.py runserver